patarapolw/simplecel/README.md

 $ simplecel example.xlsx
 ```

 In this case, `example.config.json` is also auto-loaded, although you can specify `*.config.json` directly in `--config`.
+If the file doesn't exist, it will be auto-generated on Save.

 ## Example of `example.config.json`